Hedgehog (weapon): Derivatives and successors

 In late 1943, the Royal Navy introduced the Squid, a three-tubed mortar that launched depth charges.
 Initially it was used as a single weapon, but when this failed to be successful, it was upgraded to the "double squid" that consisted of two launchers placed in parallel.
 In 1955 this system was upgraded to the three-barrelled Limbo that launched 400 lb Minol charges.

 The United States produced a rocket version of the Hedgehog called Mousetrap, then Weapon Alpha as a replacement for both.
 Still, the Hedgehog remained in service with the United States Navy into the Cold War until both it and the less satisfactory Weapon Alpha were replaced by ASROC.

 Three "Hedgerow" flotillas of specialized Landing Craft Assault boats carrying the Hedgehog instead of troops were used during the Normandy landings.
 An addition of impact fuse extensions in the projectile noses enabled detonating the warheads above ground.
 The bombs were used to clear 100-yard-wide paths through mines and barbed wire obstacles on the beach.

 The Australian Army adapted the marine Hedgehog into a land-based seven-shot launcher that could be mounted on the back of Matilda tanks.

 In 1949, a copy of the Hedgehog was created in the USSR called the MBU-200, which was then developed in 1956 into the MBU-600 with an increased range of 644 m.

-Weapons derived from the Hedgehog have been largely phased out from Western navies in favor of homing torpedoes, and in Russia and allied states like India by anti-submarine rocket launchers like the RBU-6000.
+Weapons derived from the Hedgehog have been largely phased out from Western navies in favor of homing torpedoes, and in Russia and India by anti-submarine rocket launchers like the RBU-6000.